ThinkBuildMake/Fog/backend/README.md

 2. The Flask App should be running in the environment

 ## Environment Variables
-Consult the team for information regarding the environment variables
+Consult the team for information regarding the environment variables used in development.

 ## Features in Development
 - Implementing OAuth into the project
 - Ability to create local MongoDB instances
 - Containerization of MongoDB and Server Instances
+- Safer method of managing secrets for production